 Renal ultrasounds have been stable without the development of hydronephrosis.
 Patients are extremely happy with their current bladder management and understand that the typical life expectancy of the AMS 800 is roughly 10 -15 years.
 I continue to follow them yearly with RUS and urodynamic studies.

 Before my experience with the AUS, I performed a formal bladder neck repair in 2 female epispadias patients to try to achieve continence.
 Both of these patients never voided properly and continued to have incontinence.
-Ultimately, both required bladder augmentation and creation of a catheterizable stoma to achieve dryness.
+Ultimately, both required bladder augmentation and the creation of a catheterizable stoma to achieve dryness.

 Despite the minimal scientific evidence presented in this short post, I believe, based on more than 20 years of experience, that a bladder neck AUS (AMS 800) is the best form of management for female epispadias.
 In my opinion, the use of this device has the highest chance of spontaneous voiding and the lowest risk of requiring future bladder augmentation.
 The greatest downside is the inherent risk of requiring replacement several times during the lifetime of the child.